dployr-io/dployr/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the **MIT License**.
+By contributing, you agree that your contributions will be licensed under the **Apache License, Version 2.0**.

 ---